Using AWS Lambda to automatically generate thumbnail images triggered by S3 image upload

-My name is Teraoka and I am an infrastructure engineer.
+My name is Teraoka and I am an infrastructure engineer

-The topic of this article is "Lambda," one of the AWS services.
+This time, the theme is "Lambda," one of the AWS services.

-AWS Lambda (Serverless Code Execution and Automatic Management) | AWS
+AWS Lambda (Serverless code execution and automated management) | AWS

-Putting that aside...
+Leaving that aside...

 ■What is “lambda” in the first place?

-Yes, let's start with an overview of lambda.
+Yes, let's start with an overview of Lambda.

-What is AWS Lambda - AWS Lambda - AWS Documentation
+What is AWS Lambda? - AWS Lambda - AWS Documentation)

 AWS Lambda is a compute service that lets you run code without provisioning or managing servers